FirelyTeam/firely-docs/vonk/features/validation.rst

 #. :ref:`feature_validation_instance`

 Besides that you can configure Vonk to validate every incoming resource and even filter on specific profiles.
 See the section on :ref:`prevalidation`.
+In all cases, the :ref:`feature_validation_pre` is that Vonk must have access to all relevant StructureDefinitions.

 Validation has one :ref:`feature_validation_limitations`